Frequently Asked Questions about GL.iNet KVM¶

 If your controlling device runs Chrome/Linux OS, the GLKVM app cannot be installed, thus remote access to controlled device via GLKVM app is not supported.

-Power On/Off Control¶
+Power Control¶

 Q1.
 Can GL.iNet KVM control the power on/off of a computer?